 To follow this article, you need to have the following:

-- Azure Security Center – Standard Tier enabled.
-Adaptive application control is part of the Azure Security Center standard tier.
-Please note that you can use the standard tier free for 30 days.
+2) Azure Security Center – Azure Defender enabled.
+Adaptive application control is part of Azure Defender in Azure Security Center.
+Please note that you can use Azure Defender free for 30 days.

 Planning for Adaptive Application Controls